Scarlett Career Services

 Resume Bloopers

-- "Don't have own vehicle, but have access to pubic transport" (what?)
+- "Don't have own vehicle, but have access to pubic transport" (what?)- Under Value Offered - "Consciousness" (Conscientiousness is over-rated)

 - One young job-seeker had an email address starting with' winged_angle" (hopefully no accompanying tattoo on same)